 The tour was extended to the UK, Germany and other European countries, and Theremin was required to engage in some industrial espionage while people were distracted by the instrument, which became known as the theremin.
 He was sent to the US in 1927 for a 3 month visit which lasted 11 years.
 Returning to Russia in 1938, which some say was an abduction by the KGB, he was sent to a labour camp where he carried on inventing and was awarded the prestigious Stalin prize in 1947.
 It is said that Theremin developed a prototype of the television but he disappeared from view soon after and was not heard of again until he was discovered working at the Moscow Conservatory by some visiting Americans in the 1960s.
 When reports of his inventions started appearing in the West, the Soviet authorities smashed up the instruments and destroyed his work.
 Evidently it was considered too sensitive.

 The theremin’s unearthly sound is suggestive of something alien, supernatural.
 It is hardly surprising that it soon became the instrument of choice for science fiction film soundtracks making its debut in The Day The Earth Stood Still in 1951.
 It has featured in countless more films and television series, notably Alfred Hitchcock’s Spellbound and Cecil B DeMille’s The Ten Commandments.
-But perhaps most famous of all, it achieved pop prominence in The Beach Boys’ classic Good Vibrations.

 This month we bring you Polaris the latest offering from German duo About Aphrodite and their Membran Music project.
 Somewhere between a wailing saw and a banshee, the album features the eerie sound of the theremin.
 Unique and highly orginal, the breathtakingly beautiful Polaris displays the instrument in a kaleidoscope of musical colours.